-- A student will be held responsible only for the policies and requirements designated in the catalog for the academic year in which the student completes the first credit course. - A student's catalog rights begin with the semester the student completes the first course or courses as a college student at Columbia College, as long as the student remains in continuous attendance.
-Continuous attendance is defined as completion of at least one credit course per academic year at Columbia College.
-Attendance at other colleges is not included in determining catalog rights at Columbia College.
-(Exception: Attendance at another Yosemite Community College District college may be accepted.) - A student has only four continuous academic years to complete the requirements for graduation with an Associate Degree, Certificate of Achievement or Skills Attainment Certificate as defined in the catalog. - A student who has not met the educational goal at the end of the four years must select a subsequent catalog and is responsible for any changes in requirements.
+- Associate degree, General Education breadth pattern, certificate of achievement, and skills attainment requirements published in this catalog are in effect for students completing courses for the first time in Summer term 2016, and are valid through the 2019-20 academic year. - Students continuously enrolled may continue to follow their older catalog, but those taking more than four years of continuous attendance to graduate must use graduation requirements not older than four years. - The student is only responsible for adhering to the policies and academic requirements published in that designated catalog for the academic year in which the student completes the first credit - Continuous attendance is defined as completion of at least one credit course per academic year at Columbia College.
+Attendance at other colleges is not included in determining catalog rights at

+- Columbia College.
+(Exception: Attendance at another Yosemite Community College District college may be accepted.) - A student has only four continuous academic years to complete the requirements for graduation with an Associate Degree, Certificate of Achievement or Skills Attainment Certificate as defined in the catalog. - A student who has not met the educational goal at the end of the four years must select the subsequent catalog and is responsible for any changes in requirements. - When a student petitions to graduate he or she may choose to use a more recent catalog than the one in place at initial date of enrollment at Columbia College for all associate degree requirements.
+However, once a catalog has been selected, that catalog is used for all degrees and certificates awarded during the academic year.